Alaska in May: Weather And Activities In The Shoulder Season

 Some of the best places to go fishing in Alaska include the Kenai River, the Copper River, and the Kasilof River.
 You can fish from the shore, go to a lake for trout fishing, or hire a guide to take you out on a boat.
 Many places will even clean, package, and ship your catch home.

-Overall, May is a great time to explore the outdoors in Alaska.
+Overall, May is a great time to explore Alaska’s outdoors.
 Whether you enjoy hiking, whale watching, or fishing, there is something for everyone.
 Just remember to wear the right clothing according to the weather and bring plenty of water and snacks.

 Festivals In May

 One of May’s biggest and most popular festivals is the Kodiak Crab Festival.
 It takes place over Memorial Day weekend in the charming coastal town of Kodiak.
-The festival features vendors, live music, food, carnival rides, and the best part, fresh crab.
+The festival features vendors, live music, food, carnival rides, and, best of all, fresh crab.

 Another festival worth checking out is the Sitka Whalefest, which celebrates the migration of gray whales and other marine wildlife.
 The festival includes lectures, music, and a parade.